rabbitmq/rabbitmq-clusterer/README.md

 ## Inspecting the Clusterer Status

-Whilst `rabbitmqctl cluster_status` will give a indication of the cluster status, it doesn't interact with the clusterer and so presents only limited information.
-Instead, use `rabbitmqctl eval 'rabbit_clusterer:status().'`.
-This will more detailed information about which config is in operation by the node and what the clusterer is trying to do.
+`rabbitmqctl cluster_status` presents basic information about clusters, but does not interact with the Clusterer. `rabbitmqctl eval 'rabbit_clusterer:status().'`, on the other hand, does, and shows which config is in operation by the node and what the Clusterer is trying to do.
 If the cluster has been established then the command will also display which nodes are known to be currently up and running.